 If the recoverable amount of an asset (or CGU) is estimated to be less than its carrying amount, the carrying amount of the asset (or CGU) is reduced to its recoverable amount.
-An impairment loss is recognised in the statement of profit and loss.
+An impairment loss is recognised in profit or loss.